Additions to the formula lists in "Hypergeometric orthogonal polynomials and their $q$-analogues" by Koekoek, Lesky and Swarttouw

-\paragraph{Symmetry} The Askey-Wilson polynomials $p_n(x;a,b,c,d\mid q)$ are symmetric in $a,b,c,d$. \sLP This follows from the orthogonality relation (14.1.2) together with the value of its coefficient of $x^n$ given in (14.1.5b).
+\paragraph{Symmetry} The Askey--Wilson polynomials $p_n(x;a,b,c,d\,|\,q)$ are symmetric in $a,b,c,d$. \sLP This follows from the orthogonality relation (14.1.2) together with the value of its coefficient of $x^n$ given in (14.1.5b).
 Alternatively, combine (14.1.1) with \mycite{GR}{(III.15)}.\\ As a consequence, it is sufficient to give generating function (14.1.13).
 Then the generating functions (14.1.14), (14.1.15) will follow by symmetry in the parameters. \paragraph{Basic hypergeometric representation} In addition to (14.1.1) we have (in notation \eqref{111}):

 This follows from (14.1.1) by combining (III.15) and (III.19) in \mycite{GR}.
 It is also given in \myciteKLS{513}{(4.2)}, but be aware for some slight errors.
-The symmetry in $a,b,c,d$ is evident from \eqref{113}. \paragraph{Special value}
+The symmetry in $a,b,c,d$ is evident from \eqref{113}. \paragraph{Special value and different notation}